Houghton Regis: Before the town

+Records of the town

 Houghton Regis is considerably older than Dunstable, and it is mentioned in the Domesday Book when it was called Houstone.
 At the time of the Domesday Survey a great part of what is now Dunstable was included in Houghton parish.
 When Henry I founded Dunstable he gave in compensation to the men of Houghton a wood called Buckwood.
-At that time it paid in tax the large amount of three pounds by weight and twenty shillings of blanch silver (to the King) and one ounce of gold for the Sheriff.
-Timeline for Houghton Regis.
+At that time it paid in tax the large amount of three pounds by weight and twenty shillings of blanch silver (to the king, William the Conqueror) and one ounce of gold for the Sheriff.